Seastreak to Sail Again to Cold Spring

 For its 2022 agreement with Seastreak, the village has proposed restrictions such as allowing only one boat to dock each day; limiting passengers to 400 on weekend cruises and 200 on weekdays; limiting weekend docking times; requiring boats to dock at West Point or other locations; limiting the time weekday boats spend at the dock; and ending the summer weekday schedule in August.

-A number of people at the meeting, including board members, business owners and a Chamber of Commerce representative, agreed that when passenger counts were reduced to 400 during the pandemic, the crowds were manageable.
+A number of people at the meeting, including board members, business owners and a Chamber of Commerce representative, agreed that the crowds were manageable when passenger counts were reduced to 400 during the pandemic.

 While the cruises add to what are already busy tourist weekends, Seastreak has become a noteworthy source of revenue, adding $36,000 to village coffers last year.
 Starbuck estimated that could increase to $44,000 or $45,000 this year.

-“That keeps our taxes relatively low; the fees offset village costs,” Starbuck said.
-Starbuck, who owns a wine store on Main Street, noted that passengers support local businesses “without contributing to parking shortages. “
+“That keeps our taxes relatively low; the fees offset village costs,” she said.
+Starbuck, who owns a wine store on Main Street, noted that passengers support local businesses “without contributing to parking shortages.”

 Cold Spring charges $8 per linear foot for boats tying at the main dock.
 For prolonged dockage, the fee increases to $12.

-Seastreak officials have asked that the village based its fees on ticket sales, but Starbuck said the village will stick to boat size.
-“They are taking the business risk running a boat when they are not sure they can get enough customers,” Starbuck said.
+Seastreak officials have asked that the village base its fees on ticket sales, but Starbuck said the village will stick to boat size.
+“They are taking the business risk, running a boat when they are not sure they can get enough customers,” Starbuck said.
 “That risk should not be ours.”

 Foley noted that Seastreak revenues cannot be earmarked to support specific village projects.
 “They become part of the general fund, with the board deciding spending priorities,” she said.
 “It creates budget relief which allows us more flexibility.”